Criticism of Belgian defense armaments investments

 Belgian contribution as a NATO member in the past

-Secondly, the Belgian Navy has the important task of keeping Belgian ports, especially Antwerp, free for the transport of military equipment.
+Secondly, the Belgian Navy has the important task of keeping Belgian ports, especially Antwerp, open for the transport of military equipment.
 This means not only combating mines at sea but also combating submarines that could sink supply ships.

-Belgium is rearming itself.
+Belgium is rearming.

-Rearmament also focuses on the main tasks of the Belgian Army.
+The rearmament also focuses on the main tasks of the Belgian Army.
 On the one hand, protecting Belgian territory and its citizens, and on the other hand, making a useful contribution to NATO.

 Protecting Belgian territory.